Jimmie Lunceford: Career

 Comedy and vaudeville played a distinct part in Lunceford's presentation.
-Songs such as "Rhythm Is Our Business" (featured in a 1937 musical short with Myra Johnson (Taylor) on vocals), "I'm Nuts about Screwy Music", "I Want the Waiter (With the Water)", and "Four or Five Times" displayed a playful sense of swing, often through clever arrangements by trumpeter Sy Oliver and bizarre lyrics.
+Songs such as "Rhythm Is Our Business" (featured in a 1937 musical short with Myra Johnson (Taylor) on vocals), "I'm Nuts about Screwy Music", "I Want the Waiter (With the Water)", and "Four or Five Times" displayed a playful sense of swinging, often through clever arrangements by trumpeter Sy Oliver and bizarre lyrics.
 Lunceford's stage shows often included costumes, skits, and obvious jabs at mainstream white bands, such as Paul Whiteman's and Guy Lombardo's.

-Despite the band's comic veneer, Lunceford always maintained professionalism in the music befitting a former teacher; this professionalism paid off and during the apex of swing in the 1930s, the Orchestra was considered the equal of Duke Ellington's, Earl Hines' or Count Basie's.
+Despite the band's comic veneer, Lunceford always maintained professionalism in the music befitting a former teacher; this professionalism paid off and during the apex of swing in the 1930s, the Orchestra was considered the equal of Ellington's, Earl Hines' or Count Basie's.
 This precision can be heard in such pieces as "Wham (Re-Bop-Boom-Bam)", "Lunceford Special", "For Dancers Only", "Uptown Blues", and "Stratosphere".
 The band's noted saxophone section was led by alto sax player Willie Smith.
 Lunceford often used a conducting baton to lead his band.

 The orchestra began recording for the Decca label and later signed with the Columbia subsidiary Vocalion in 1938.
 They toured Europe extensively in 1937, but had to cancel a second tour in 1939 because of the outbreak of World War II.
 Columbia dropped Lunceford in 1940 because of flagging sales.
 (Oliver departed the group before the scheduled European tour to take a position as an arranger for Tommy Dorsey).
 Lunceford returned to the Decca label.
 The orchestra appeared in the 1941 movie Blues in the Night.